 Even with bad credit, getting a personal loan is still possible, without using payday loans.

 Luckily, personal loans are an option you have to fund these emergency expenses — and personal loans can be a lifesaver when you have an unexpected bill or emergency come up and you don’t have the savings to cover it.
-But if you have no credit history or a low credit score, getting approved for a credit card or personal loan can be a challenge.
+If you have no credit history or a bad credit score, though, getting approved for a credit card or personal loan can be a challenge.

-Fortunately, there are loans for poor credit available.
-In most cases, you can apply online and get approved in a matter of minutes.
+Fortunately, there are personal loans for poor credit available nationwide, and in most cases, you can apply online and get approved in a matter of minutes.

 5 best bad credit loans of July 2020

 - OneMain Financial: Best for emergencies